 - Specify "false" for pgx_datamasking.enable to not use this feature.
 Data will not be masked even if a masking policy is configured.
 This feature becomes available again once "true" is specified for pgx_datamasking.enable.
-This setting can be made
+This setting can be made by specifying a SET statement or specifying a parameter in the postgresql.conf file.
+Example postgres=# SET pgx_datamasking.enable=false;

-'''

-postgres=# SET pgx_datamasking.enable=false;

-'''